awslabs/ros2-migration-tools/README.md

 4. On successful run `All mappings filled?
 Press 'Y' to continue or any other key to abort` will be shown on terminal.
 That means compilation was successful. **Don't press 'Y' yet.**

-5. Open `mappings.json` file in editor of choice.
+5. [TODO: This step should be an interactive part of the tool.]
+Open `mappings.json` file in editor of choice.
 Each key in the file, it contains a list named `NEW_TOKENS_LIST`.
 If it is not empty, then update the `ros2_name` field for all of the objects in the list.
 All elements from `NEW_TOKENS_LIST` with value for `ros2_name` as `ros2_name??` will be moved to `IRRELEVANT_TOKENS` so that it don't appear in `NEW_TOKENS_LIST` again.
 Some key categories will also require some additional information which is explained below: